Skip to content

 })

-1. Create some Models in the rstore (or app/rstore) folder of your Nuxt app:
+1. Create some Collections in the app/rstore folder of your Nuxt app:

 ts